MicrosoftDocs/VBA-Docs/api/Access.WebBrowserControl.ControlType.md

 The **ControlType** property is useful not only for checking for a specific control type in code, but also for changing the type of control to another type.
 For example, you can change a text box to a combo box by setting the **ControlType** property for the text box to **acComboBox** while in form Design view.

-You can use the **ControlType** property to change characteristics of similar controls on a form according to certain conditions.
+Use the **ControlType** property to change characteristics of similar controls on a form according to certain conditions.
 For example, if you don't want users to edit existing data in text boxes, you can set the **SpecialEffect** property for all text boxes to Flat and set the form's **AllowEdits** property to No. (The **SpecialEffect** property doesn't affect whether data can be edited; it's used here to provide a visual cue that the control behavior has changed.)

 The **ControlType** property is also used to specify the type of control to create when you are using the **CreateControl** method.